yingtaoren/yingtaoren.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
+Welcome to my website.
 I’m Yingtao, a Phd candidate at the University technology of Sydney in the School of Computer Science, under the guidance of [Professor CT Lin](https://profiles.uts.edu.au/Chin-Teng.Lin).
 I enjoy playing basketball and am a big fan of the Golden State Warriors.
 I also love to spend time daydreaming by the sea.
 My research interests include fuzzy theory, recommendation systems and machine learning.
-If you are interested in my research work, feel free to contact me anytime(ytren.ai@outlook.com).
+If you are interested in my research work, feel free to contact me anytime *(ytren.ai@outlook.com)*.
 I would be delighted to have a cup of my favorite black tea with you!

 My background and history